CassKon/STAT545-hw-konecny-cassandra/hw-2/hw_02_gapminder_dplyr.md

 Explore individual variables
 ============================

 -   Pick at least one categorical variable and at least one quantitative variable to explore.
-I chose to use the variables **"continent"** and **gdpPercap**
+I chose to use the variables **"continent"** and **"gdpPercap"**
 -   What are possible values (or range, whichever is appropriate) of each variable?
 -   What values are typical?
 What’s the spread?
 What’s the distribution?
 Etc., tailored to the variable at hand.
 Feel free to use summary stats, tables, figures.
 We’re NOT expecting high production value (yet).